xrrhythmsuk/xruk-player/assets/tunes/jericho.md

 ## Controversies

-In light of the attacks on Palestinians in Gaza since October 2023, Jericho still being a major Palestinian city, and the details of the original Bible story, XR bands have mostly stopped playing this tune at national events.
+In light of the Israeli genocide against Palestinians since October 2023, Jericho still being a major Palestinian city, and the details of the original Bible story, XR bands have mostly stopped playing this tune at national events.

 ## Difficulty